 Each land was distinct.
-Residents at OWL Farm shared meals and a bank account, while those at Rainbow’s End lived in their own cabins and paid rent.
+Residents at OWL Farm shared meals and a bank account, while those at Rainbow’s End lived more autonomously, each in their own cabins.
 Fly Away Home sat atop a mountain and Cabbage Lane in a wide ravine.
 WomanShare was nicknamed “fat city” because it had electricity and hot water.
 Policies varied regarding marijuana, vegetarianism, boy children, and private property.
 Attitudes toward policies varied too.

 Yet each community was born from the same conviction: Patriarchy had created a destructive, unjust society that needed to be junked.
 5 The aim was a mode of living that respected the earth, eradicated class oppression, rejected paradigms of dominance, and regarded female biology as noble, even sublime.
 From casual nudity to consensus decision-making, the land-dykes overturned assumptions they’d inherited.
 They built their own houses, invented practices of worship, modified language, and attempted wealth redistribution.
 They loved each other fiercely, and insisted on a politics that began and ended with that love.

 The aim was a mode of living that respected the earth, eradicated class oppression, and regarded female biology as noble, even sublime.

 At the time of this writing, some of the lands have long since languished as inhabitants move away and structures deteriorate — though a few enclaves remarkably persist, albeit at much-reduced scale.
 What, now, can be learned from the tribulations of these women building a new society by hand in the American wilderness?
 Much has changed in the last 50 years.
 Uncloseted lesbians are not the anomaly they once were, and elements of the land-dykes’ environmentalism — so unconventional in the 1970s — are now accepted truths.
 Queer identity remains indelibly associated with cities, to the degree that rural exceptions are easily sidelined.
 Gender-exclusive alliances, once so liberatory, now seem less so.
 The separatist legacy is sullied by some separatists’ antipathy towards trans women.